Shadow Knights

-Shadow Knights - The Shogun of Death (Also known as "Budo - The Art of Ninja Combat") is a platform game created by id Software and published by Softdisk in 1991.
+Shadow Knights - The Shogun of Death, also known as Budo - The Art of Ninja Combat, is a platform game created by id Software and published by Softdisk in 1991.
 Shadow Knights was the first game created for Softdisk, who paid $5000 for it as part of id Software's contractual obligation to them.
-Shadow Knights was also marketed by Softdisk as part of "The Lost Game Collection of ID Software".
+Shadow Knights was marketed by Softdisk as part of The Lost Game Collection of ID Software.

 Plot

 The prospering land of Naipusan falls under siege by warriors from the North led by the evil shogun Sashika.
 For many years Sashika grew in power and began learning dark magic.
 Some said that Sashika was possessed by the demon Kuskuro.
 In the wake of the never-ending reign of terror, a ninja born in the east whose arrival foretold by sages comes to remove Sashika from his seat of power and rule Naipusan fairly.

 Gameplay

-Shadow Knights is a basic platform game with many element similar to the NES Ninja Gaiden games.
+Shadow Knights is a platform game.
 The player goes through nine levels, slaying enemies with both sword and magic stars and collecting powerups.
 The player has limited vitality and magic power to survive.
 The player can accumulate power by collecting magic orbs.
 The ninja has healing and weapon powers.
 Some level areas require the player to defeat a boss monster to progress.